 Many top United Kingdom-based architecture firms, such as Zaha Hadid Architects, Grimshaw Architects, and Rogers Stirk Harbour + Partners, have written an open letter to American software company Autodesk citing their concerns related to the “increasing cost of ownership and the operation of Autodesk’s Revit software, and fundamentally, its lack of development.”

-The letter penned to Andrew Anagnost, CEO of Autodesk, reflects the voices of thousands of users in the design industry who have spent over $22 million over the last five years on the company and came together to express their concerns in a survey, which was carried out the firms in June.
+The letter penned to Andrew Anagnost, CEO of Autodesk, reflects the voices of thousands of users in the design industry who have spent over $22 million over the last five years on the company and came together to express their concerns in a survey, which was carried out by the firms in June.

 “In the period between 2015 and 2019 most practices who participated in the survey have had at least five different license models in play, moving from individual product licenses, to suites, through to collections and now, in 2020 to individual user licenses.
 Overall, those surveyed have seen costs increase up to 70 percent and beyond to the end of 2019,” the letter reads.
 “Practices would be less worried by these cost increases if they were mirrored by productivity improvements and a progressive software development program.
 Where once Autodesk Revit was the industry enabler to smarter working, it increasingly finds itself a constraint and bottleneck.
 Practices find that they are paying more but using Revit less because of its constraints.”

 Other firms who have also signed the letter include AHMM, Allies and Morrison, Aukett Swanke, BVN Architectural Services, Corstorphine + Wright, Fletcher Priest Architects, Glenn Howells Architects, PRP, Rogers, Scott Brownrigg, Sheppard Robson, Simpson Haugh, Stephen George + Partners, TTSP, and Wilkinson Eyre Architects.